Class Priority

 The maximum priority value (minimum priority) is determined by server configuration, and defaults to 5.

-The default priority is (min+max)/2.
-With the default max of 5 and min of 1, that comes out to 3.
+If priority is not present (or zero), then the effective priority will be the default priority, which is is calculated by (min+max)/2.
+With the default max of 5, and min of 1, that comes out to 3.

 public int PriorityKey { get; set; }